IndianTinker/indiantinker.github.io/_posts/2015-01-17-Makerfest.md

 And yah!
 If you too want to ask the same question?
 I dont work with TI; just spreading Awesomeness ! :D

 My workshop took place is **FabLab CEPT**.
 It was a good time to explore what equipments they had.
-They had a epilog laser cutter, A 3D printer, An ultimaker that was probably being repaired, a FULL SCALE shopbot (Like the one you see in Ben's videos ) Modella PCB mill,Roland Vinyl Cutter, a reciprocating saw and probably other stuff too.
+They had a epilog laser cutter, A 3D printer, An ultimaker that was probably being repaired, a FULL SCALE shopbot (Like the one you see in Ben's videos ) Modella PCB mill, Roland Vinyl Cutter, a reciprocating saw and probably other stuff too.

 <a href="https://www.flickr.com/photos/94411929@N06/15665086594" title="Laser Cutter @ FABLAB CEPT by Rohit Gupta, on Flickr"><img src="https://farm9.staticflickr.com/8646/15665086594_2e7b704eac_z.jpg" width="640" height="359" alt="Laser Cutter @ FABLAB CEPT"></a>

 When the workshop got over, i began visiting stalls and questioning (interviewing? eh) people about their product and idea.
 Whats better, i was joined by a friend *Sunil Sir* from **Doo Things**, Pune's very own hackerspace.
 He is pretty amazing guy with knowledge of almost anything.
-Together we started visting the stalls.
+Together we started visiting the stalls.

 I got a chance to see what the *Google Cardboard* is all about.
 Basically there are two simulataneos images that a combined in your brain to give you an effect of VR.